How Much Does a Virtual Executive Assistant Cost in the UK?

 Frequently Asked Questions

 DonnaPro offers two options in the UK: a part-time EA at £2,350/month and a full-time EA at £5,660/month.
-Both are flat retainers that include employment, quality management, and cover - with no recruitment fee or HR overhead.
-By comparison, a senior in-house EA costs £8,280/month fully loaded once employer NI (15%) and pension contributions are included.
-Even the full-time DonnaPro option is cheaper than a direct hire.
+Both are flat retainers that include employment, quality management, backup support, and no NI or HR overhead for the client.
+By comparison, a top-tier in-house EA in the UK costs £8,280/month fully loaded (gross salary plus 15% employer National Insurance).

 A virtual assistant typically handles general administrative tasks at a basic to mid-level.
-A virtual executive assistant operates at C-suite level - managing complex calendars, stakeholder communications, investor relations, board prep, and strategic admin.
-The capability, vetting standards, and price point are different.
-For a full breakdown, see Virtual Assistant vs Executive Assistant.
+A virtual executive assistant operates at C-suite level – managing complex calendars, stakeholder communications, investor relations, board prep, and strategic admin.
+The capability, vetting standards, and price point are meaningfully different.

-For most founders spending 10+ hours a week on work an EA should own, yes - with a clear margin.
-At £2,350/month and 60+ hours reclaimed per month, the ROI at any meaningful executive hourly rate is substantial within weeks.
-The key variable is whether the EA operates at genuine C-suite level or handles only task-based admin.
+For most founders spending 10+ hours a week on work an EA should own, yes – with a clear margin.
+At £2,350/month and 60+ hours reclaimed per month, the ROI at a conservative £200/hour CEO value rate is approximately 410%.
+The break-even point is under 12 hours reclaimed per month.

 With DonnaPro, the time from onboarding to a fully operational EA is typically one to two weeks.
 A direct in-house hire takes six to twelve weeks from job posting to start date, then another four to eight weeks to reach full productivity.

 With a direct hire, you absorb the notice period, potential severance costs, and the full recruitment cycle again.
-With DonnaPro, replacement is handled by the agency with no recruitment fee and no gap in support that's solely your responsibility to manage.
+With DonnaPro, replacement is handled by the agency with no recruitment fee and no gap in support that becomes solely your problem to manage.

 DonnaPro EAs are based in Europe and work within UK business hours with full timezone coverage.
 They are not based in the UK, which is why the cost structure differs from UK-based EA agencies.
-The capability and English language proficiency is equivalent to a senior UK-based EA.
+The capability is equivalent to what you’d find in a top-tier UK hire – the difference is employment structure, not support quality.

 Yes.
 Senior EAs supporting CEOs and founders regularly manage investor correspondence, board materials, personnel communications, and commercially sensitive information.
 NDAs are standard.
-DonnaPro's vetting process is more rigorous than most internal HR hiring processes for EA roles.
+DonnaPro’s security protocols include secure device standards, permission controls, and GDPR-aware workflows for UK and European clients.

 Related Guides & Resources